 Common Methods of Tax Evasion

-If you have wondered about tax evasion meaning and how it is done, people resort to various ways to evade tax payments.
-Some of the commonly used methods of tax evasion are:
+Individuals and businesses employ various methods to evade tax payments.
+Some of the commonly used methods of tax evasion include:

 - Misreporting in the Income Tax Returns

-Filing income tax returns is mandatory, according to the laws of India.
-To avoid paying the exact income tax amounts, some people and entities report incorrect information in their income tax returns by providing false data relating to income, investments, and other deductions.
+Filing income tax returns is mandatory under Indian law.
+To circumvent accurate tax payments, some individuals and entities report inaccurate information in their income tax returns by submitting false data regarding income, investments, and deductions.

 - Concealing Income

-Some people avoid showing a source of income by hiding cash transactions.
+Individuals may conceal sources of income by engaging in undeclared cash transactions.
 For example, a landlord might accept rent in cash instead of a bank transfer or cheque.
-This is done when the landlord has not informed the authorities that the property has been rented and he is receiving some form of income against it.
+This typically occurs when the landlord fails to report the rental property and the income generated from it to the authorities.

 - Storing Funds in Accounts Outside India

-Offshore accounts or accounts in international banks are maintained as information about these accounts is not disclosed to the Indian government.
+Offshore accounts or accounts in international banks are maintained with the deliberate intent of not disclosing information about these accounts to the Indian government.
 This is a common method of tax evasion.

 - Falsification of Financial Statements

-The amount of taxes that a company or an individual has to pay is determined by the figures shown in the financial statements.
-One method of tax evasion is to falsify documents like balance sheets and profit and loss statements to show a lesser income than what was actually earned.
-This will reduce the amount of tax that is payable.
+The tax liability of a company or individual is determined by the figures presented in their financial statements.
+One method of tax evasion is to falsify documents like balance sheets and profit and loss statements to understate actual earnings, thereby reducing the payable tax amount.

 - Not Paying Taxes